abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 Because the statements above imply that reality as we perceive it is not objective, many (weird) philosophers have argued that we are actually living in a dream or a simulation of some kind, and that reality as we perceive it is not at all related to the reality that actually exists.
 But for me that is clearly not true - while mental images themselves do not say anything about the real world, *the fact that we have gotten the habit of creating mental images* does say something - their existence is a proof (the only proof?) that the world is not completely random.

-2. On the different types of knowledge depending on the goals that a given individual has and.
-On truth, and on urges and emotions as the ultimate source of it.
+2 On the different types of knowledge depending on the goals that a given individual has and.
+On truth, and on urges and emotions as the ultimate source of it
 ===

 The previous chapter, we introduced two thought that seemingly contradicting one another: